-Buy a leftover license
+Buy a license

-To learn more about creating an account, or how to buy a hunting license in our new integrated purchasing system, please visit our
+To learn more about creating an account, or how to buy a hunting license in our integrated purchasing system, please visit our

 Customers may use Visa, MasterCard or Discover credit cards.
 Visa, MasterCard, or Discover debit cards work if they can be used without a PIN.
 Licenses are mailed the business day following the purchase.

-Customers must have completed all the requirements for
+Customers must complete all requirements for

-Except for big game, Turkey licenses, and the Colorado Waterfowl Stamp, a temporary authorization number (TAN) may be substituted for the license(s) purchased for 14 days from the date of purchase.
+Except for big game, Turkey licenses, and the Colorado Waterfowl Stamp, a temporary authorization number (TAN) will be provided for the purchased license(s).
+The TAN is valid for 14 days after the date of purchase.
 Please print or write down (must be legible) the TAN and carry it with you while hunting or fishing until you receive your license.
 If the license OR all of the licenses you purchase in this transaction expire in less than 7 days, you will NOT receive anything in the mail.

 Telephone sales representatives at 1-800-244-5613 are trained to sell licenses and do not know specific wildlife-related information for Colorado.
 For questions not related to the sale of licenses, call Colorado Parks and Wildlife at (303) 297-1192.

 CPW has been inventorying deer populations, as well as other species such as elk, from the air for over 50 years.
 The aerial inventory helps CPW understand fawn reproductive rates and set wildlife population goals as well as the number of hunting licenses offered every year.

-Learn more about how CPW calculates mule deer population.
+CPW calculates mule deer population.